leegeobuk/LMS/README.md

 # LMS
 This project is a Library Management System that allows you to manage different libraries.
-This project uses JavaFX, Hiberante, Mockito.
+This project uses JavaFX, Spring Boot, Hiberante and Mockito.